 Few traits which one should have:

-It’s is to be noted that person will fulfill things without much of the labour, Destiny here will play its role in his or her favor.
-Where Karana is Garr which comes under movable Karanas in Panchang which is benefited and is ruled by land, in addition it is shows that the person of this Karana will be a good strategist, imaginative and talkative.
+It’s is to be noted that person will fulfill things without much of the labor, Destiny here will play its role in his or her favor.
+Where Karana is Garr which comes under movable Karanas in Panchang which is benefited and is ruled by land, in addition, it shows that the person of this Karana will be a good strategist, imaginative and talkative.